sonicv6/euphonica/README.md

   ```

-A desktop should also have been installed for you, although it might take a reboot to show up.
+A desktop icon entry should also have been installed for you, although it might take a reboot to show up.

 ### Using Meson